yz24/RBF-SCORE/README.md

 0.303 289.3264 0.957 0.62
  ```

-As said above, the outputs tell us that the optimal shaping parameter is 0.303, condition number will be 289.3264 with NMI=0.957 and Q=0.62.
+The outputs tell us that the optimal shaping parameter is 0.303, condition number will be 289.3264 with NMI=0.957 and Q=0.62.